The Shires of Vermont

 Monday Morning Networking

 Wrap up your weekend with a solid sense of the employment opportunities in the region.
-Monday morning is your chance to meet with employers in specific sectors and with business owners who can discuss what it’s like to work in the community.
-You can also sign up to meet with a local realtor who can show you potential housing options, or to visit a co-working or maker space.
+Monday morning is your chance to meet with employers in specific sectors and with business owners who can discuss what it's like to work in the community.
+Address for the employer reception: Bennington Area Chamber of Commerce; 100 Veterans Memorial Drive Bennington, VT 05201.
+You can also sign up to meet with a local realtor who can show you potential housing options, visit a co-working or maker space, or visit a child care center.
+Please RSVP so we can get an accurate number of attendees.

 Monday, from 10 a.m.–1 p.m.
 The employer industry sectors offered include: